 Registration: $100.
-This will not only cover the conference fees and all meals, but also provide you with a free copy of the subsequent volume, for which I will do intensive research together with all contributors.
+This will covernot only the conference fees and all meals, but also provide you with a free copy of the subsequent volume, for which I will do intensive research together with all contributors.

 Selected papers will be accepted for publication in a planned volume (de Gruyter; see my webpage on Fundamentals, under "Middle Ages," right hand side navigation bar).
 Each contributor to the volume will receive a free copy and can negotiate with the publisher reduced prices for any of the volumes in our series.